Our 2024 Georgia Legislative Priorities

 Our 2024 policy priorities at the legislature will be:

-Implementing Death Penalty Intellectual Disability Law Reform
+Death Penalty Intellectual Disability Law Update

-We created this advocacy toolkit for organizations to use when educating their supporters about these important issues and will work with coalition partners to support lawmakers looking to change the standard of proof and remove the ID determination from the guilt phase of trial.
+Georgia is a dangerous outlier when it comes to protecting people with intellectual disability from execution.
+Since 2002, Southern Center has worked to reform Georgia’s statute and last year we worked in coalition on HB 1040, which would have brought Georgia in alignment with other states.
+We created this advocacy toolkit for organizations to use when educating their supporters about these important issues and will work with coalition partners to support lawmakers looking to (1) change the standard of proof from “beyond a reasonable doubt” to “preponderance of the evidence” and (2) remove the ID determination from the guilt phase of trial.

-Improving Conditions of Confinement in Georgia
+Conditions of Confinement

-Mitigating Harms of Wealth-Based Detention
+Wealth-Based Detention

 Last Year in Review